DropletDynamics/EllipseAI_PredictDroplets/README.md

 Additionally, related Python codes for **controlling, capturing, and processing droplet images** can be found in the following repository: [**InkJetDroplet**](https://github.com/DropletDynamics/InkJetDroplet).

-The semi-axis values are predicted based on the **operational parameters** that define the voltage signal used by the **[MicroDrop inkjet dispenser device](https://www.microdrop.de/)**, which was used to generate the predicted droplets.
+The semi-axis values are predicted based on the **operational parameters** that define the voltage signal used by the **[MicroDrop inkjet dispenser device](https://www.microdrop.de/)**, which was used to generate the droplets.

 The same repository also contains a **database** with the **semi-axis values** and the **operational parameters**.